romerobu/workshop-gitops-infra-deploy/README.md

 :warning: You need to install argocd [CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/) and [yq](https://www.cyberithub.com/how-to-install-yq-command-line-tool-on-linux-in-5-easy-steps/).

+:warning: It's higly recommended to fllow de Declarative setup approach as it has the last updates.

 This script installs GitOps operator, deploy ArgoCD instance and add managed clusters.
 You must specify the amount of deployed SNO clusters to be managed by argocd:

 ```bash